 - An explanation of how the training will make you a more valuable employee, such as by providing you with skills that are applicable to your job or enhancing your leadership capabilities.
 For example:

-- Want to go to the public speaking training?
+- Want to go to a public speaking training?
 Talk about how improving your speaking skills can make you a better ambassador for the organization when recruiting volunteers and funding.

 - About to take on a new role at work?
-Talk about how attending a training like Bossed Up Bootcamp can help you make a successful transition and craft a healthy work-life balance.
+Talk about how enrolling in a training like Bossed Up’s Level Up program can help you become a more effective leader.

 - Becoming a first-time manager?
 Talk about how developing your management skills can make you and your team more productive.